Robert-Nickel/lightbulb-learning/README.md

 It is open source and will be provided as hosted service later on.

-I would be glad to add you to the scalexam [mailing list](https://tinyletter.com/RobertNickel), where I share updates, success stories, fails and lessons learned about scalexam.
+I would be glad to add you to the lightbulb learning [mailing list](https://tinyletter.com/RobertNickel), where I share updates, success stories, fails and lessons learned.

 lightbulb learning - learning for the long run